-Those making independent expenditures must put notices on mass mailings and advertisements.
-Information about who paid for the communication is required on mailers, billboards, and emails, as well as television, radio, and Internet ads.
-The FPPC has adopted There are specific rules for ensuring that the public can determine the source of a political mail piece or advertisement.
-Disclaimer requirements vary depending upon the medium.
+Those making independent expenditures must put notices on mailings and advertisements.
+Information about who paid for the communication is required on mailers, billboards, and emails, and other print ads as well as television, radio, and Internet ads.
+There are specific rules for ensuring that the public can determine the source of a political mail piece or advertisement.
+Disclosure requirements vary depending upon the medium.